Covariant Symanzik identities: Introduction

-At the root of our study is the by now classical subject of isomorphism theorems relating local times of either Markovian paths or Poissonian ensembles of Markovian loops to squares of Gaussian free fields.
-This subject of study originated in an approach of Symanzik to constructive quantum field theory~\cite{Symanzik}, which was initially implemented by Brydges, Fröhlich, Spencer, and Sokal~\cite{BFS1,BFS2} in the context of classical spin systems, and later developped by Dynkin who expressed these physics ideas in the formal language of Markov processes~\cite{Dynkin-Markov, Dynkin,Dynkin-localtime}.
+The classical subject of isomorphism theorems originated in an approach of Symanzik to constructive Euclidean quantum field theory~\cite{Symanzik}, also advocated by Nelson~\cite{Nelson}, which was initially implemented by Brydges, Fr\"{o}hlich, Spencer, and Sokal~\cite{BFS1,BFS2} in the context of classical spin systems, and later developed by Dynkin who expressed these physics ideas in the formal language of Markov processes~\cite{Dynkin-Markov, Dynkin,Dynkin-localtime}.

 Further developments followed, with the isomorphisms of Eisenbaum~\cite{Eisenbaum}, Le Jan~\cite{LeJan-1}, and Sznitman~\cite{Sznitman}, among others.
 See~\cite{ Marcus-Rosen,LeJan-book,Sznitman-book} and the references therein for expository accounts of these results and their relation to the earlier Ray--Knight theorems.
-The introduction of the Brownian loop soup by Lawler and Werner~\cite{Lawler-Werner} was followed by~\cite{LeJan-2}, and the whole subject has seen further recent developments, attested among many other papers by \cite{Lupu,Werner,Qian-Werner,Zhai,Ding}.
+The introduction of the Brownian loop soup by Lawler and Werner~\cite{Lawler-Werner} was followed by~\cite{LeJan-2}, and an isomorphism for Brownian interlacement was given by Sznitman~\cite{Sznitman-continuum}.
+The whole subject has seen further recent developments, attested among many other papers by \cite{Lupu,Werner,Qian-Werner,LupuWerner,Zhai,Ding,SabotTarres,SznitmanRefinedIsomorphism,Abacherli-Sznitman}.

+Very recently, in \cite{Helmuth}, the authors considered other geometries for the target space of the Gaussian field than the Euclidean one, namely spherical and hyperbolic geometries.
+They provide a unified exposition of three Dynkin isomorphism theorems relating fields to not necessarily Markovian random paths, namely the simple, vertex-reinforced, and vertex-diminished random walks.